robhowley/nhlscrapi/README.rst

     pip install nhlscrapi

 For more information on the setup, see the `PyPi: nhlscrapi <https://pypi.python.org/pypi/nhlscrapi/>`_.
-The documentation for the package can be found `here <http://pythonhosted.org/nhlscrapi/>`_.
+The documentation for the package can be found at `nhlscrapi: NHL Scraper API <http://pythonhosted.org/nhlscrapi/>`_.

 Usage Example
 --------------